cosmos/cosmos-sdk/docs/architecture/adr-066-rosetta-standalone.md

 ## Abstract

-Rosetta implementation runs on top of cosmos-sdk.
-The tool should rely on stable cosmos-sdk releases and not in experimental features in order to ensure usability and stability.
+Rosetta implementation runs on top of Cosmos SDK.
+The tool should rely on stable cosmos-sdk. releases and not experimental features in order to ensure usability and stability.
-Having the tool inside the main cosmos-sdk repo may cause unrequired updates, and makes the tool maintainance more complicated.|
+Having the tool inside the main cosmos-sdk repo may cause unrequired updates, and make the tool maintenance more complicated.

 ## Context